rjagtani/yavpn/README.md

+# YAVPN
+A point-to-point VPN Client-Server program, writen in Python3.

 ## Run VPN
 You should run the server and client on different machines.
 You may create two VMs with Network Bridge mode so that both of them has static IP